ArtyETH06/artyeth06.github.io/cheat-sheet/buffer-overflow/buffer-overflow.md

 ![Pasted image 20230731120338](https://github.com/ArtyETH06/artyeth06.github.io/assets/107058122/4ce88a6c-4a11-4f3c-93fd-2d67b86a9241)

-In my case, the app is running on `<ip> 1337`, and to connect, I need to establish a connection using _nmap_ from my attacker machine:
+In my case, the app is running on `<ip> 1337`, and to connect, I need to establish a connection using _netcat_ from my attacker machine:

 ![Pasted image 20230731120502](https://github.com/ArtyETH06/artyeth06.github.io/assets/107058122/827a0874-3b03-4f41-9080-73211084d3e2)